 Why are dead languages important?

 Some languages may have died, but their impact lives on.
-Many people study Latin or Ancient Greek because of their significant use in the terminology of fields like law or medicine.
+Many people study Latin because of its significant use in the terminology of fields like law or medicine.
 Others find that studying Latin makes it easier to grasp the grammar and syntax of romance languages like Spanish, French, Italian, Portuguese, or Romanian.
 And, as mentioned above, languages like Sanskrit play an important role in religious communities.

 Dead languages also serve as gateways to key works of literature—Homer’s The Iliad and The Odyssey, for example, or the Sanskrit Mahabharata—and thus to understanding not only ancient cultures, histories, and philosophies, but also their influence on the modern world.
 Moreover, these languages shed light on how the processes of language growth, change, and decay take place, which can help inform ongoing efforts to save hundreds of endangered languages from extinction.